edburns/ansible/docsite/rst/developing_modules.rst

     # For this module, we're going to do key=value style arguments.
     # Modules can choose to receive json instead by adding the string:
     #   WANT_JSON
     # Somewhere in the file.
+Note that this comment has that string
+    # in the file, so you must remove that string from this comment
+    # or else the code below, which does *not* read arguments
+    # as json, will not work.
+    #
     # Modules can also take free-form arguments instead of key-value or json
     # but this is not recommended.